-This year, CARE worked in 111 countries, reaching more than 174 million people through 1,600 projects.
+This year, CARE and partners worked in 109 countries, reaching 167 million people through more than 1,600 projects.

 We cannot eradicate poverty and achieve social justice while inequality persists.
 Discrimination against women has negative implications for global security and development, economic performance, food security, health, climate adaptation and the environment, governance, and stability.
 Read MoreRead More

 CARE’s Women’s Economic Justice practice engages private sector actors, uses market based approaches, puts women at the center, and leverages CARE’s local expertise and networks to help women earn, save, and invest more.
 This work reduces poverty and delivers equity.
 Read MoreRead More